 You may signup for free and see some of the our existing holdings with detailed initiating coverage reports at http://investor.stalwartvalue.com/users/sign_up

 We hope these reports will give a fair idea on our research process and indicate the kind of depth we go into.

 To know more about our process, we suggest you to go through Our Focus on website’s ‘Stock Ideas’ page.
 Also, you may read our blog where Mr. Khemani has shared some of his old work and thoughts on investing.

-Price is a function of two aspects- Growth in Earnings per share (depends on how well company does) and Valuation (like P/E multiple; depends on market sentiments).
+Price is a function of two factors- Growth in earnings per share (depends on how well company does) and Valuation i.e. P/E multiple (depends on market sentiments).
 We prefer to invest in companies where earnings growth prospects are high and valuations have scope of re-rating.
 Having said that, being human we understand our limitations in predicting the future and hence refrain from sharing any target price or any kind of excel-based forecasting where next quarter’s EPS is forecasted to second decimal point.
 We will stay invested as long as the thesis is playing out well or till we find better opportunities.
 Either ways, we will keep you posted with our thoughts through regular (generally quarterly) updates on all our stock ideas.